Skip to content

 Context-window diagnostic tooling is a class of commands that attribute token consumption to the specific tool calls, memory files, or outputs responsible — so an agent developer can shrink the actual culprit rather than guess.
 Claude Code's /context command (v2.1.74, 2026-03-12) is the first developer-facing example to ship in a major harness.

 Agents accumulate context silently.
-A large file read, verbose grep output, and an accumulated error trace each inflate the window by thousands of tokens without any single call appearing expensive.
-Without per-tool attribution, you cannot tell whether the bottleneck is a file read, a search result, or an API response — so optimization becomes guesswork.
+A large file read, verbose grep output, and an accumulated error trace each inflate the window by thousands of tokens, yet no single call looks expensive.
+Without per-tool attribution, you cannot tell whether the bottleneck is a file read, a search result, or an API response.
+So optimization becomes guesswork.

-The /context command identifies which tools are consuming the most context, flags memory bloat, and provides specific remediation suggestions alongside capacity warnings.
+The /context command identifies which tools consume the most context, flags memory bloat, and suggests specific fixes alongside capacity warnings.

 The command exposes:

-• Tool-level attribution — which tool calls are consuming the most tokens
+• Tool-level attribution: which tool calls consume the most tokens

-• Memory bloat flags — memory files that have grown unnecessarily large
+• Memory bloat flags: memory files that have grown larger than they need to be

-• Actionable tips — specific suggestions per finding
+• Actionable tips: a specific suggestion per finding

-This moves context management from reactive (compress when full) to diagnostic (identify and fix the culprit before compression becomes necessary).
+This moves context management from reactive (compress when full) to diagnostic (find and fix the culprit before you need to compress).

 Per-tool attribution typically surfaces a short list of offenders: